Come As You Are: Celebrate Downtown Soul with Ketchy Shuby

 Ketchy Shuby marches to the beat of their own drum and dances to the tune of their own horn.
-They’ve created their own music genre, Downtown Soul, encompassing elements of jazz, reggae, soul, blues, afrobeat, funk and psychedelica.
-Frontman Jason Joshua Hernandez-Rodriguez is Downtown Soul personified.
+They’ve created their own music genre, Downtown Soul, encompassing elements of jazz, reggae, soul, blues, afrobeat, funk, and psychedelia.
+Frontman, Jason Joshua Hernandez-Rodriguez, is Downtown Soul, personified.

 Charles holds it down on the keys and organs for Ketchy Shuby while Robert Smiley wails on the saxophone and flute.
 Daniel and Karim, who also often jumps in for vocals, form the percussion team.
-Matt Pyatt and Andres Sanchez keep the rythm with solid bass-lines and solid drum patterns.
+Matt Pyatt and Andres Sanchez keep the rhythm with solid basslines and solid drum patterns.

 KETCHY SHUBY: Charles Franklin Gardner, Karim Geraldo Milan-Mota, Daniel Eliseo Naval, Matthew Kenneth Pyatt, Jason Joshua Hernandez-Rodriguez, Andres Sanchez, Robert Haffe Smiley

-Recently, the band put out an additional track Long Live The King in honor of Record Store Day in April.
+Recently, the band put out an additional track, Long Live The King, in celebration of Record Store Day.

 ONE NIGHT